-In addition to the general scheme (salaried workers), the agricultural scheme, and the special schemes (which cover certain specific lines of work), up until late 2017 France's Social Security system also had a scheme for self-employed workers not involved in agriculture.
-The Social Security Financing Law for 2018 eliminated the Régime Social des Indépendants (RSI) and these workers' compulsory Social Security coverage is now provided by the general scheme
+Up until late 2017, France's Social Security system had a separate scheme for self-employed workers not involved in agriculture.
+The Social Security Financing Law for 2018 eliminated the Régime Social des Indépendants (RSI) and these workers' compulsory Social Security coverage is now provided by the general scheme.
+However, as described by this document, there are specific provisions which apply to self-employed workers.

-Social security for self-employed workers is based on a decentralized network that includes the following:
+Social security for self-employed workers is based on a decentralized network :

 The fund to which self-employed workers belong depends on their status or on where they work: